sademban/the-learning-journey/0-intro/0-2_Materials.md

 Otherwise, you'll want to install [Obsidian](https://obsidian.md).
 It's a powerful note-taking app that this course uses as a primary tool.
 Nothing we cover in this course is impossible without Obsidian, but the course repository itself is designed as an Obsidian **Vault** to get you started on the right foot with planning and note-taking.

-There's one other thing you'll need, but it isn't material.
+There are two other things you'll need, but they aren't strictly "materials."
 We'll talk about it in the next section.